 Host: Welcome to the Lifelong Wellness podcast where we talk to wellness professionals from so many walks of life from around the world and get their insight into living healthier.
 I’m your host Wes Malik.
-In our endeavor to live healthier lives, we’re on the pursuit of knowledge and we seek out knowledge to make sure that we live better lives and healthier lives.
+In our endeavor to live healthier lives, we’re in the pursuit of knowledge and we seek out knowledge to make sure that we live better lives and healthier lives.
 This is a form of self-preservation that every one of us has.
-Also, living healthier and well makes us feel better about ourselves and who doesn’t want to feel better?
+Also, living healthier and well makes us feel better about ourselves, and who doesn’t want to feel better?
 Sometimes we take the internet's help.
 Sometimes we approach genuine people who have dedicated their lives to helping others whose name is Kristian Reiber and he is a holistic wellness coach.
-His journey to wellness started from himself self and we would like to find out more about that journey by talking to him.
+His journey to wellness started with himself self and we would like to find out more about that journey by talking to him.
 Welcome to the Lifelong Wellness podcast, Kristian.
 How are you today?

 Kristian: I'm great and I'm honored to be with you.
 I really appreciate your time, Wes.

 Host: Alright.
 On the show we talk about everyone's journey to wellness and wellness actually means different things to different people.
 I have a different outlook on life.
-I have a different opinion of what wellness means to me and I would like to know and I would like to start off the conversation by knowing what, how do you define wellness personally?
+I have a different opinion of what wellness means to me and I would like to know and I would like to start the conversation by knowing what, how do you define wellness personally?

 Kristian: Sure.
 For me, wellness really encompasses all aspects of life including relationships, exercise, hydration, learning, the speed of life and busyness, getting out in nature, connection with community, spirituality and purpose, food, sleep, finances.
 All that stuff to me is critical in wellness.
 My niche is really focused more on weight issues and that type of mindset.